mohammedimohamed/dentistico/README.md

 ### Database Management

 The database is automatically initialized on first run.
+The system includes automatic migration logic that:

+- Creates all tables and views if they don't exist
+- Adds new columns to existing tables (e.g., `secondary_phone`, `secondary_email`, `primary_contract_id`, `booked_by_id`)
+- Handles schema updates gracefully without data loss
+- Recreates the `patient_balance` view if needed

-To reset the database:
+**To reset the database:**

 1. Stop the development server
 2. Delete `dental_clinic.db`
 3. Restart the server (database will be recreated with seed data)

+**Note:** The migration system is designed for development.
+For production deployments, consider implementing a more robust migration strategy.

 ### Adding New Features